haberdashPI/vscode-master-key/README.md

 - recording of keyboard input (a.k.a. keyboard macros)
 - a powerful TOML-based keybinding specification
 - several predefined keybinding sets:
-    - **Simple Vim**: a modest Vim binding set, focused on keybindings from [this cheatsheet](https://vim.rtorr.com/).
+    - [**Vim**](https://haberdashpi.github.io/vscode-master-key/presets/vim.html): a modest Vim binding set, focused on keybindings from [this cheatsheet](https://vim.rtorr.com/).
 A good place to get started with Master Key for user's comfortable with Vim.
-    - **Emacs**: a modest Emacs binding set, focused on core functionality.
+    - [**Emacs**](https://haberdashpi.github.io/vscode-master-key/presets/emacs.html): a modest Emacs binding set, focused on core functionality.
 A good place to get started with Master Key for those comfortable with Emacs.
       Less comprehensive than Larkin.
-    - **Larkin**: @haberdashPI's daily driver, inspired by Kakoune/Helix.
+    - [**Larkin**](https://haberdashpi.github.io/vscode-master-key/presets/larkin.html): @haberdashPI's daily driver, inspired by Kakoune/Helix.
 A large binding set that shows off all of the available features.

 This curated snippet from Master Key's Larkin preset defines a VIM-like feature to update a count argument along with a downward motion that uses the count argument: